kai-tub/ben-docs/docs/efficiently-loading-ben.md

 - Should also allow to easily extend archive with additional information

+#### Comments
+After spending some more time working with satellite data and deep-learning, I personally think that this isn't as important as I initially thought.
+It is often _easier_ and more flexible to keep the metadata separate.

+For example: If we do some smart geographic location-based sampling, the metadata has to be available at the start of the epoch to calculate what images should be sampled.
+If the metadata is _embedded_ with the image data in a common structure, the image data would probably have to be loaded even if it isn't necessary.
+Some libraries allow metadata reading without loading the images, but this is generally not true for _key-value storages_.

 ### Easy to install
 - Do not require loading via rasterio
   - rasterio is complicated to install/brings many hard dependencies with it